ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 }
 ```

+#### Automatically Generate Your Sidebar
-That's it!
-Our `Sidebar` class will scan our `Mcp` folder for all available Control Panel routes and automatically create respective entries in our sidebar.
+If you'd like to have your sidebar automatically generated then that's it!
+The `Sidebar` class will scan our `Mcp` folder for all available Control Panel routes and automatically create respective entries in our sidebar.
 There's no need to add the sidebar to your Control Panel page as it will automatically be added when the page is rendered.

 Example: